johnkeith/TreehouseBadgesOctopress/readme.md

 th_number_badges_visible: 6
 ```

-(See Rake instructions above for an explaination of configuration options).
+(See Rake instructions above for an explanation of configuration options).

 Then, all you should need to do is make sure you load the treehousebadges.js script appropriately.